fruitsamples/URLCache/ReadMe.txt

 URLCacheAppDelegate.h
 URLCacheAppDelegate.m

 Acts as the delegate for the UIApplication instance.
+In the applicationDidFinishLaunching: method, it creates the application's view controller and embeds its view in the application window.

+URLCacheController.h
+URLCacheController.h

-In the applicationDidFinishLaunching: method, it embeds the application's UI in the main window.
+This is the custom view controller class for the view that contains the application UI.
+In the viewDidLoad: method, it embeds the application's UI in the main window.
 Contains the controller logic for the view that contains the application's UI.
-Contains the controller logic for the application.
-This object manages the different features of the application.

 URLCacheConnection.h
 URLCacheConnection.m